Martial Arts Schools in Buncombe County and Asheville

-When practiced as intended, Chung Do Kwan is a rigorous, balanced, full-body/mind workout, promoting efficient use of the body’s resources through smooth, anatomically safe movements.
+When practiced as intended, our art offers you a rigorous, balanced, full-body/mind workout, promoting efficient use of the body’s resources through smooth, anatomically safe movements.
 These movements include numerous methods of defending/attacking with every part of your body.
 It also helps develop peripheral vision, situational awareness, and rapid-reflex response.
 When conciensously taught, and properly executed, it is an intriguing, energizing and impressive art-style and a fully functional and extremely effective self-defense system.

 THE ARTS IN THE MID 20TH CENTURY-

 While originally related to Tae Kwon Do (TKD), Chung Do Kwan actually predates that art by over a decade.
 The first Chung Do Kwan school opened in Seoul, (unified) Korea, in 1944, while the country was still under Japanese occupation.
 That school , opened by Won Kuk Lee, was soon shuttered by the Japanese Governor of Seoul, but Lee was able to reopen his school again shortly afterwards.
 At the end of World War 2, Lee's Chung Do Kwan school became the primary training facility for the new South Korean National Police Force.
 In the early 1950's a South Korean Army officer, Choi Hong Hi, was commissioned by the new president to create 'the most effective, most complete' martial arts system ever seen on earth.
 The new system was to be used to train the ROK army, and was meant to provide a spiritually uplifting force to reunite and reinvigorate the Korean populace (who had just suffered through 34 years of war and military occupation).